Kady Borges: Krasnodar

 On 4 January 2023, Qarabağ and Krasnodar agreed the transfer of Kady Borges to the Russian club.

+On 24 April 2023, during an away game against Spartak Moscow, Kady had to be taken to the hospital in an ambulance after colliding with his head against Spartak defender's shoulder and losing consciousness for a short time.
+He reportedly suffered a facial fracture.
+It was reported that he suffered a concussion and fractures of maxilla and cheekbone.

+Ferencváros

+On 8 July 2024, reigning Nemzeti Bajnokság I champions Ferencváros announced the singing of Kady.

+Return to Qarabağ

+On 4 February 2025, Qarabağ announced the return of Borges from Ferencváros on a four-year contract.

 Personal life

 Born in Brazil, Kady Borges is of Polish descent through his paternal grandfather.
 He started the naturalization process to gain Polish citizenship in November 2022, with the goal of representing the Poland national team.